 “When people really row the Atlantic, they start in the Canary Islands and finish in the Caribbean, it’s quite a famous race.
 Ours ended up being with 3 teams – Worthing, Dover and Folkestone and it was really exciting.
 I’d wake up in the morning and check our position and we could have been overtaken during the night!
 In the end, we did win, but it was a close thing!
 We did about a week’s worth of rowing, or running or whatever in 2 days.
 Dover came second and they finished only 21 minutes behind us!”

 building a rowing community

 “Lockdown continued and we decided we’d keep rowing.
-We currently have 8 teams across Kent and East Sussex making their way across from Antigua to Panama and then on to Hawaii.
-Maybe, at this rate, we’ll make it around the world!
+We had 8 teams across Kent and East Sussex making their way across from Antigua to Panama and then on to Hawaii.
+Restrictions continued, and even though we were able to get out on the water during October, when November came we were back to our round-the-world competition.
+Crossing the Indian Ocean in November has been fun, especially as we were in the lead for that one!
 What’s been great though is it’s meant we’ve got to know more people at other clubs.
 When we do open up again and have proper races on the water, there’s going to be a great feel of camaraderie that I can’t wait for those races to happen.
 I have made friendships with other captains and the rest of the team has also made friends that we didn’t have before.

 “The racing season for sea rowing is May to July, and we fully intend to renew our bid to row across the channel.
 Maybe we’ll even do these other challenges for real..!”